ngwanatiyani/Module-Tracker/README.md

 - **Projection Tools:** Predict future performance.
 - **Intervention Features:** Support struggling students.
 - **Local Data Storage:** Securely store user data.

+## How to Run

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run the application using `mvn spring-boot:run`.
+4. Access the application at `http://localhost:8080`.